List of reportedly haunted paintings: The Scariest Picture on the Internet (REAL)

+I Can't Be a Bride Anymore

+A 1999 painting titled I Can’t Be a Bride Anymore by Yuko Tatsushima became attached to one of the poems from a 1919 poetry collection named "砂金" (sangō), titled "Tomino's Hell", with claims that the painting was cursed, even though the painting and the poem were created independently.
+The red and black scratched painting depicts a figure of a woman with an elongated neck.
+Tatsushima has stated that most of her paintings are self-portraits, and often incorporate themes of sexual abuse, nuclear holocaust, and borderline personality disorder.

 The Anguished Man

 The Anguished Man is a painting by an unknown artist.
-In 2010, owner Sean Robinson uploaded a YouTube video which included a text description of how he had "strange noises and crying", and seen the figure of a man appear.
+In 2010, owner Sean Robinson uploaded a YouTube video which included a text description of how he had heard “strange noises and crying", and seen the figure of a man appear.
 Guests reportedly had nosebleeds and experienced extreme nausea while looking at the painting.